Aeurias/NadeshikoSlimeVR/README.md

 </h1>

-> [!CAUTION]
-> This is experimental, in writeup and testing process at the moment!
-Expect some changes to be made to this branch before finalized.

 > [!IMPORTANT]
-> For the regular, WEMOS D1 Mini variant please view the [main branch here!](https://github.com/Aeurias/NadeshikoSlimeVR/)
+> For the WEMOS D1 Mini variant please view the [D1 branch here](https://github.com/Aeurias/NadeshikoSlimeVR/tree/WEMOS-D1-Mini)

-> [!WARNING]
-> Some sections below has yet to be updated for the ESP32-C3 Supermini variant!

 These are one of the smallest WiFi module based SlimeVR trackers possible, similar to [Gorbit99's Tiny Slime](https://github.com/gorbit99/tiny-slime), as small as extension trackers!
 The idea was for these to be a replacement for wired extension trackers, whose cable can get in the way and are prone to damage, and be a more useable and comfortable size for tracking locations such as shoulders, lower arms, neck, or head.

-There is however a drawback with this small size compared to the regular [@Nadeshiko SlimeVR's](https://github.com/Aeurias/NadeshikoSlimeVR/) or any built with ESP32 D1 Mini's; the WiFi performance is much weaker on the ESP32-C3 Supermini, to be used with a router setup in the same room as the trackers without wall interference.

 Due to how small these are, there is no option to connect an extension tracker, as that will only increase the overall size and cost of a whole tracker set.